Food is one of the main reasons I love to travel. It’s probably one of the main reasons I love life!

 The look of the squiggly fish put me off too much to try them, but they’re supposed to be delicious.

-There are so many more foods I considered adding to this list, but it had to end somewhere!
+There’s so much more food I considered adding to this list, but it had to end somewhere!

 This list will guide you through the main Kiwi cuisines that everyone should try to experience while they’re in New Zealand.
 Maybe they’ll lead you to other discoveries, like New Zealand’s thriving Asian food scene.
 Or maybe you’ll become so addicted to one item you’ll stop eating anything else (like me with meat pies for the first two weeks I was here).